Back to California

 • Removes the ability of federal criminal investigators and law enforcement officers to make arrests under limited circumstances in California.

-• Eliminates peace officer status for federal employees who enforce state or local laws on U.S. government property, unless they meet specific training requirements.
+• Eliminates peace officer status for federal employees who enforce state or local laws on U.S. government property with local consent.

 • Prohibits California law enforcement agencies from participating in joint task forces that involve racial or identity profiling.

-• Requires California law enforcement agencies to seek authorization from the Attorney General before entering into interagency agreements and to amend existing agreements by July 1, 2027, if they do not comply with new limitations.
+• Requires California law enforcement agencies to seek authorization from the Attorney General before entering into interagency agreements and amending existing ones by July 1, 2027.

 Who It Names or Affects